forentfraps/rocket-flight-simulation/README.md

  *Im using this input to plot my data manually:  plot_me("red", a =math.pi/4 , b = math.pi/2.38,fcons =700,fsp = 23000 , v =10)*

-it is a very horizontal trajectory, much like a real rocket
+it has a very horizontal trajectory, much like a real rocket

 x1[t]